To begin the application process, all incoming and returning students must complete and submit the Free Application for Federal Student Aid (FAFSA).

 - You may sign the FAFSA electronically using the FSA ID and password you create through the Department of Education.
 You can create an FSA ID while completing the FAFSA online.
 Learn how to create an FSA ID.

-The priority deadline for applying for financial aid is March 1.
+For September admission, the priority deadline for applying for financial aid is March 1.
 Many states, including Rhode Island, have similar deadlines for state grant eligibility, and the University cannot guarantee institutional funding after this date.
-Connecticut residents, please note that the priority deadline for new applicants for Connecticut state grants is Feb.
-15.
+Connecticut residents, please note that the priority deadline for new applicants for Connecticut state grants is February 15.